scfurl/henipipe/README.md

 # henipipe

-A python wrapper for processing of sequencing data using CutnRun or CutnTag
+A python wrapper for processing of sequencing data generated using CutnRun or CutnTag (developed by the Henikoff lab FHCRC)

 ## Installation